MNO Community Justice Services Program

 The MNO’s Community Diversion Program, funded by the Ministry of Attorney General, offers an alternatives to sentencing for Indigenous peoples through the services that promote conflict resolution and reintegration into the community.
 A Community Justice Council, made up of volunteers from Ontario Métis communities, support individuals to accept responsibility for their actions through active engagement with Indigenous members of their community.
 MNO representatives help facilitate interventions at the arrest, pre-charge, bail, sentencing, and post-conviction stages. .

-CONTACT: Individuals in conflict with the law, either in-custody or otherwise, can access these services by contacting MNO Community Restorative Justice Coordinator Diana Filici by email at firstname.lastname@example.org or by phone at: 289 – 541 – 5701.
-Individuals who are interested in volunteering their time and making a difference in their communities should also contact Diana for more information.
-Community members who have need of the Indigenous Justice Liaison Program or are in need of assistance navigating the Ontario civil, criminal, and family legal systems can contact the MNO’s Justice Liaison Coordinator Megan Riberdy by email at email@example.com or by phone at Phone at 705 – 254 – 1768 Ext.
-305.
+CONTACT: Individuals in conflict with the law, either in-custody or otherwise, can access these services by contacting the MNO’s Community Restorative Justice Coordinator by email at firstname.lastname@example.org or by phone at 1-800-263-4889.
+Individuals who are interested in volunteering their time to support this program and making a difference in their communities should also contact us using these details for more information.